richardgourley/django-wagtail-stepbystep/README.md

 - Setting up Bootstrap scss variables using django compress and django sass
 - Setting up Vue.js if you only require it on some pages, rather than creating a full SPA.

+- Creating a menu of existing pages marked 'show in menu'

 ## STEP BY STEP GUIDE

 1. **If required, create a folder of choice for storing projects that contain your virtual environment projects.**